 However, a technological disruption in the industry is imminent.
 The benefits of commercial real estate technology are clear in helping streamline decision-making processes.

-In fact, 55 percent of commercial real estate executives say technology advancements are “revolutionizing the industry,” according to the “2016 Commercial Real Estate Outlook” released by CIT.
-Despite this acknowledgment, many commercial real estate companies are slow to adopt technology; only 11 percent of respondents rated themselves as “leading edge” when it comes to technology implementation.
+In fact, 55% of commercial real estate executives say technology advancements are “revolutionizing the industry,” according to the “2016 Commercial Real Estate Outlook” released by CIT.
+Despite this acknowledgment, many commercial real estate companies are slow to adopt technology; only 11% of respondents rated themselves as “leading edge” when it comes to technology implementation.

 How can your team become data–centric and gain a competitive edge?

 The world is clearly changing and commercial real estate companies need to appreciate and accept the importance of data and how it can shift their business strategies.
 There’s an abundance of data available, and effectively using it will help companies outperform their peers.